-As a step toward reducing and reusing, each City will have reusable grocery tote bags available at no additional cost for customers to pick up at its City Hall, beginning June 1.
+As a step toward reducing and reusing, each City will have reusable grocery tote bags available at no additional cost for customers to pick up at its City Hall.
+This program will be rolled out later this year.

 Arkansas City customers with questions may call (620) 441-4401 or (620) 441-4402.